ericz99/twitter-monitor/README.md

 ## Disclaimer

 This project was made for educational purposes only.
 Please use responsibly.
-Any abused from this script will result in suspension from twitter.
+Any abused from this script will result in suspension by twitter.

 ## Social Media